 • Collect user behavior data and set up segments: Userpilot automatically captures clicks, hovers, and form submissions.
 Its Visual Labeler lets you easily start tracking events.
 And when it comes to customer segmentation, Userpilot allows you to group users based on their attributes or in-app behaviors for targeted analysis and personalization.

-new sign ups segment in userpilot
+new sign ups segment in Userpilot

-Build user segments and gain valuable insights code-free with Userpilot.
+Build user segments and gain valuable insights.

 • Track and analyze product data: Userpilot’s pre-built and custom reports make it easy to measure activation, adoption, and retention.
 You can create multiple dashboards from scratch or templates and even cross-analyze data across different channels.

-new user activation dashboard in userpilot
+New user activation dashboard in userpilot

-Set up analytics dashboards in Userpilot.
+Set up analytics dashboards.

 • Watch session replays: Userpilot’s session replays give you the “why” behind the numbers.
 You can tag user sessions, add comments, and collaborate with other teams to resolve issues faster.

-session replays in userpilot
+Session replays in Userpilot

-Watch session replays with Userpilot.
+Watch session replays.

-• Onboard new users and introduce features: Userpilot provides no-code UI elements like tooltips, checklists, hotspots, slideouts, and modals.
+• Onboard new users and introduce features: Userpilot provides no-code UI elements like checklists, hotspots, slideouts, and modals.
 These come with extensive customization options, so you can design walkthroughs that feel native to your product.
 Userpilot also lets you build in-app resource centers for new users who might need on-demand support beyond what your walkthrough provides.

-Build interactive walkthroughs with Userpilot.
+Build interactive walkthroughs.

 Capture and analyze user sentiment code-free with Userpilot.